 33. Reclaimed wood wall clock

-Above: Every kitchen needs a clock so you can keep tabs on your cooking but with these clever quartz movements from Etsy, you can turn virtually anything into a clock for just a few pounds.
+Above: Every kitchen needs a clock so you can keep tabs on your cooking but with these clever quartz movements, you can turn virtually anything into a clock for just a few dollars.
 The above is an example of a made-up clock from eBay but you can easily make your own from any reclaimed wood or sign.
 Here’s another lovely example:

 Source: Cherished Vintage